-Blueprints for Change how-to guides are put together by campaign innovators in order to help progressive organizers and groups up their game more quickly.
+This is a Blueprints for Change how-to guide which are put together by campaign innovators in order to help progressive organizers and groups up their game more quickly.
 The “blueprints” capture, communicate and inform innovative campaigning strategies and tactics.
-You can download BfC’s guides as pdfs from the Commons (see the box at the bottom of the page) or view the evolving Google docs.

-This guide was put together by Organizing for Action (OFA), a community organizing project of the Democratic National Committee.
+This guide was put together by Organizing for Action (OFA) (now called All on the Line), a community organizing project of the Democratic National Committee.